Supervision Award for Faculty Members

 - fostering a strong sense of academic integrity.

-Dr. Arthur Ripstein and Dr. Tania Watts are this year’s recipients of the JJ Berry Smith Doctoral Supervision Award, which recognizes outstanding performance in the multiple roles associated with doctoral (PhD, EdD, DMA, SJD) supervision.
+Dr. Marie-Josée Fortin and Dr. Grace Skogstad are this year’s recipients of the JJ Berry Smith Doctoral Supervision Award, which recognizes outstanding performance in the multiple roles associated with doctoral (PhD, EdD, DMA, SJD) supervision.

 |Deadline:||Date set locally by graduate unit/Faculty|